-Fish lice are a type of parasite which is quite common; in fact, they are present in most pet stores worldwide.
-They are distinct from other parasites because they can be seen by the naked eye.
+Fish lice (Argulus japonicus) are a type of parasite which is quite commonly seen in most pet stores worldwide.
+They are distinct from other parasites because they are macroscopic and can be seen by the naked eye.
 These lice are green in color and are shaped like a disk, and will often move along the body of the fish.

 How will Fish Lice Affect Your Fish?

 Fish that are suffering from fish lice will frequently rub up against objects to scratch and get rid of them.
 Tiny red spots may also be visible on the fish where the hooks from the parasite latch onto the fish’s body or its gills.
-Fish lice are extremely dangerous to your fish.
-Once their hooks latch onto the fish’s skin, it will begin causing severe irritation.
-The hooks also create an open wound that make the fish vulnerable to bacterial infections.
-The irritation leads to stress which make the fish susceptible to other parasites such as Costia.
+The danger of fish lice is that once their hooks latch onto the fish’s skin, it causes severe irritation creating an open wound that makes the fish vulnerable to bacterial infections or parasites such as Costia.

-Another factor that makes fish lice dangerous is the manner in which they reproduce.
-Once they enter your pond, they will begin laying eggs all over it.
-They will lay eggs on your ornaments and plants, and after a number of days have passed the baby lice will emerge and will begin spreading throughout the pond, looking for a new host that they can make their own.
+Another factor that makes fish lice dangerous to your pond’s ecosystem is the manner in which they reproduce.
+Once they enter your pond, they will begin laying eggs on any ornaments, plants or structures you have in your pond.
+After a number of days have passed the baby lice will emerge and will spread throughout the pond, looking for a new host that they can make their own.
 Depending on the temperature within the pond, it could take between a month to three months for fish lice to completely spread through the pond.
-Therefore, it is critically important to begin treatment as soon as their presence has been detected.
+Therefore, it is critical to begin treatment as soon as their presence has been detected.